conradakunga/Blog/_posts/2021-09-10-30-days-of-net-6-day-5-mathematics-api-additions.md

 I tried to benchmark the new method vs just getting the sin and cos independently as before.

-At least as of release 7, [Math.SinCos](https://docs.microsoft.com/en-us/dotnet/api/system.math.sincos?view=net-6.0) seems to be orders of magnitude slower.
+At least as of release 7, [Math.SinCos](https://docs.microsoft.com/en-us/dotnet/api/system.math.sincos?view=net-6.0) seems to be **orders of magnitude slower**.

 Here is the code for the benchmark (I will upload the benchmark tests to Github)